quarto-dev/quarto-web/index.md

 ## Introduction

-Quarto is an open-source scientific and technical markdown publishing system built on [Pandoc](https://pandoc.org).
+Quarto is an open-source scientific and technical publishing system built on [Pandoc](https://pandoc.org).
 In addition to the core capabilities of Pandoc, Quarto includes:

 1. Support for embedding output from Python, R, and Julia via integration with [Jupyter](https://jupyter.org/) and [Knitr](https://yihui.org/knitr/) .